 - Delegate what you can.
 Maybe your husband can cook dinner sometimes, your kids can do more chores, or you can sign up for a service like $5 Meal Plans where they’ll do all your meal planning for you.
 (Click here to get two weeks free)

 - Do something fun and relaxing.
 Get a mani/pedi.
 Read a book.
 Go sit at Starbucks by yourself for a half an hour.
 Go shopping with girlfriends.
-You may be surprised how much a little time away can really rejuvenate you.
+You may be surprised how much a little time away can really rejuvenate you and increase that low sex drive.

 And don’t forget – sex is a great stress reliever… (just saying)